Night and Day Café

-The Night and Day Café, 2011.

-The Night & Day Café is a café bar and live music venue in Manchester, England.
+The Night and Day Café is a café bar and live music venue on Oldham Street in the Northern Quarter area of Manchester city centre, England.
+Opened in 1991 in a former chip shop, it became known for supporting emerging bands and has hosted early performances by several artists who later achieved national and international success.
+The venue has faced periodic threats of closure due to noise complaints, most recently culminating in a 2024 court ruling that upheld but amended a noise abatement notice to allow it to continue operating under new conditions.

 Location

 It is located in the city's Northern Quarter on Oldham Street, opposite Piccadilly Records.
 It is near the Afflecks Palace shopping arcade and a few minutes' walk from the Market Street/Arndale Centre shopping areas.

 History

-The Night & Day opened in 1991 in a former chip shop in what was (at the time) one of the more desolate parts of town.
-First owned by Jan Oldenburg, it slowly developed into a music venue and gained a reputation for pioneering live music and supporting alternative bands.
-When the venue faced the threat of closure Elbow’s Guy Garvey told radio station XFM that the venue had been crucial to his band's career and that it deserved protected status and a blue plaque.
+The Night and Day opened in 1991 in a former chip shop in what was then a run-down part of the city centre.
+First owned by Jan Oldenburg, it developed into a music venue and became known for supporting alternative and emerging bands.
+When the venue faced the threat of closure, Elbow's Guy Garvey told radio station XFM that it had been important to his band's early career and that it deserved protected status and a blue plaque.

 As of 2018, the venue is managed by Oldenburg's daughter and her husband.